centerparcs.co.uk

 • Adopting a flexible approach to working patterns for current and future employees to attract and retain a diverse workforce

-• Continuing to run our annual Women’s Development Programme, delivering coaching and mentoring to our female employees, helping to progress our key talent
+• Continuing to run our annual Women’s Development Programme, delivering coaching and mentoring to our female employees and helping to progress our key talent

-• Introducing our menopause policy and working with colleagues across the business to support them at this time and keep their knowledge and skills within the business and allow them to progress their careers.
+• Introducing our menopause policy and working with colleagues across the business to support them at this time, keeping their knowledge and skills within the business

 The gender pay gap in numbers